 Timely – Transparent – Trusted

-6. Monitor and respond: Monitor social media, news outlets, and other channels to stay informed about the data breach and respond promptly to any questions or concerns from affected individuals or the public.
+6. Monitor and respond: Monitor social media, news outlets, and other channels to stay informed about the crisis and respond promptly to any questions or concerns from stakeholders.

 For immediate expert assistance with construction and real estate-related issues, contact the Property District team in confidence at email@example.com or telephone +353 1 442 8811. www.propertydistrict.ie